dmefs/fish-shell/doc_src/cmds/path.rst

    >_ path filter -fx $PATH/*
    # Prints all possible commands - the first entry of each name is what fish would execute!

+   >_ path filter --all /usr/bin /usr/argagagji
+   # This returns 1 (false) because not all paths pass the filter.

 .. _cmd-path-is: